tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 ![image](https://user-images.githubusercontent.com/18376283/224555150-df9e79f8-8804-4bea-92a5-3a79bd5ea0c8.png)
 ![image](https://user-images.githubusercontent.com/18376283/224555239-98f4808d-38b7-47dd-b7c0-484fc9087836.png)

-Another interesting note, for one account we triggered a CA policy, which elevated the authentication requirement to MFA.
-It can be also used to blueprint CA policies, if no login option is available.
+Another interesting point, for one account we triggered a CA policy, which elevated the authentication requirement to MFA.
+You could also use such a tool to blueprint CA policies, if no login option is available.
 Indeed, the reponse from TeamFiltration was "Valid but MFA (76)" which corresponds to Result Code 50076 in our logs:

 ![image](https://user-images.githubusercontent.com/18376283/224555362-b70e06b8-ff2b-4cbf-90b6-b01e48df2b89.png)

+CA policies are complex and often have flaws.
+Sometimes, MFA is enforced in all scenarios except for specific accounts or applications.
+BYOD is a good recurring example we see out there.

 **Method 2, non-interractive:**